Have We Ever Understood All God Has Given Us?

 When he was asked if Christ had changed the day of worship to Sunday, the Cardinal replied “no.” The Catholic view was clearly stated by T. Enright, a Catholic priest, who said that the Protestants have no right to observe Sunday since it was the Catholic Church alone who changed the day of rest from Saturday to Sunday.
 He added that everyone knows Sunday is the first-day of the week, while Saturday is the seventh-day, the day that was consecrated as a day of rest.
 He stated that Sunday is not the Sabbath of the Bible, and when Protestants observe Sunday they acknowledge the power of the Catholic Church.

 Even leading Protestant clergyman do not hesitate to admit that Sunday, as a day of worship, is not authorized by the Bible.
 Dr. Edward T. Hiscox, a Baptist, said there was a Biblical command to keep the Sabbath, not Sunday; and that the day of worship was transferred from the seventh-day of the week to the first.
 When he was asked where there was a record that showed this transfer, he said it was not in the New Testament.
 Dr. R.W.
 Dale, a British theologian and Congregationalist, said that while the Sabbath was founded on a specific, divine command, we can plead no such command for the obligation to observe Sunday.
-D. L. Moody, a Baptist, as well as other notable Theologians, have been Sabbath keeping Christians.
+There have been Sabbath keeping pastors, and Sabbath keeping Christians, since the Church began.

-There is even more amazing truth about the True Church and the Sabbath throughout the history of the past two millennia.
+There is absolutely amazing truth about the True Church and the Sabbath throughout the history of the past two millennia.

 Every century of history records those Christians who have faithfully kept the fourth commandment.
 The “Church Fathers” supported the unity of the law, including the Sabbath.
 They also note that Polycarp, Bishop of Smyrna and direct disciple of the Apostle John, was martyred—burned at the stake (though there are histories that state that God miraculously protected him from this fate, and that he had to be martyred [murdered] after God protected him from the fire).
 His crime?
 Faithfully keeping the Sabbath, and the Passover (on the 14th), rather than the sun-god and Ishtar counterfeits emanating from Rome.